New Windows 10 update causes even more serious problems – here's how to fix them

 - We solve 100 common Windows 10 problems

-However, it appears that even if you can install it, you may encounter serious issues, with other users complaining that once the update is on their PCs, they start to encounter some very annoying problems.
+However, it appears that even if you can install the update, you may encounter serious issues, with other users complaining that once the update is on their PCs, they start to encounter some very annoying problems.

 Feeling blue